Latest ODV4 Version: ODV 4.6.5 (Dec 11 2014)

 ODV also supports the netCDF format and lets you explore and visualize CF, COARDS, GDT and CDC compliant netCDF datasets.
 This works with netCDF files on your local machine as well as with remote netCDF files served by an OPeNDAP server.
 Climate data in netCDF format are available here.

 Various global or regional high-resolution coastline and topography resources can be installed via the View>Settings option.
-Additional optional packages for special regions can be installed manually.
 Packages for special regions of interest can be produced on request.